benorama/ngrx-demo-apps/README.md

 cd ../mobile

 # Install dependencies and typings (you can get a burger...)
-npm install
+yarn
-# Or yarn
+# Or npm install

 # Create a symlink from the local node_modules folder to the global shared module symlink
-# npm link ngrx-demo-core
-# npm link does not work... so we use pack/install (temporarly)
+yarn link "ngrx-demo-core"
-npm install ../core/ngrx-demo-core-0.0.1.tgz
+# Or npm install ../core/ngrx-demo-core-0.0.1.tgz (if you used npm pack)

 # Run the mobile app locally
 ionic serve